How to install VirtualBox on Rocky Linux 9

 10. Cost and Licensing: VirtualBox is free to use under the GNU General Public License (GPL) for personal and educational purposes.
 An enterprise version with additional features, called Oracle VM VirtualBox Extension Pack, is available under a different license.

-VirtualBox is widely used for software development, testing, and education because it provides an easy way to run multiple OSes on a single machine without the need for additional hardware.
+VirtualBox is widely used for software development, testing, and education because it provides an easy way to run multiple Operating systems on a single machine without the need for additional hardware.
 It’s a valuable tool for developers who need to test their applications on different platforms, IT professionals managing multiple environments, and anyone interested in learning about or using different operating systems.

 What is VirtualBox Guest Additions?